-- d.
-Current knowledge of general fire safety conditions, occupancy classifications and hazards, occupant life safety, building exiting systems, electrical heating and cooking equipment, and system hazards.
-Provide a narrative to support your knowledge and experience (preferably buildings for higher education). - e.
-Current knowledge of automatic sprinkler systems, special hazard fire suppression systems, water supply requirements for fire suppression systems, standpipe systems, fire alarm/detection systems and portable fire extinguishers.
-Provide a narrative to support your knowledge and experience (preferably buildings for higher education). - f.
-Current knowledge of the behavior of fire and its effects on building materials and systems; human behavior in fire situations; fire, heat, and smoke spread and travel in a structure; building construction classifications; and principles of controlling fire hazards associated with hazardous materials.
-Provide a narrative to support your knowledge and experience (preferably buildings for higher education).
+- g.
+Experience with occupancy classifications and hazards, occupant life safety components, building exiting systems, occupant load calculations and egress width determination.
+Provide a narrative to support your knowledge and experience. - h.
+Current expertise of the behavior of fire and its effects on building materials and systems; human behavior in fire situations; fire, heat, and smoke spread and travel in a structure; building construction classifications; and principles of controlling fire hazards associated with hazardous materials.
+Provide a narrative to support your knowledge and experience.